Universal Logo

 Universal Film Manufacturing Company Logo 1914-1919

-This is the only logo without a real globe—it’s sketchy.
-The contours have an elongated round shape, repeating the outlines of the globe with an inscription in the middle.
+This is the only logo without a real globe; it’s sketchy.
+The contours have an elongated, rounded shape that repeats the globe’s outlines, with an inscription in the middle.
 The banner has the word “Universal,” and at the top and bottom, “Moving” and “Pictures.”
 The color palette is black and white.

 1919 – 1923